L-R: Frey, Valkyrie, Idunn, Bragi, Tyr, Mimir, Hel, Hod, Balder, Skadi, Thor, Odin, Loki, Freyja

 It was originally published with the help of a grant from the Xeric Foundation, an organization that gave financial assistance to comic book self-publishers on the basis of originality, literary and artistic merit, and commitment to the medium.
 Gods of Asgard received the maximum Xeric award for spring 2007.

-Since its release in 2007, Gods of Asgard has been featured prominently in The Washington Post, on the Norse Mythology Blog, the Ashville Viking Festival, and various independent and mainstream comic conventions, including MSP ComiCon, Minneapolis FallCon and WizardWorld: Chicago.
+Since its release in 2007, Gods of Asgard has been featured prominently in The Washington Post, on the Norse Mythology Blog, the Ashville Viking Festival, and at Chicago's Field Museum of Natural History, Discovery Times Square, and the Vesterheim Norwegian-American Museum.
+It has been adopted as a textbook at several colleges and universities.
 It is available for purchase through Amazon and several other retailers.

 A note from the author about Gods of Asgard and Ásatrú: